ghiscoding/angular-validation/readme.md

 <input type="text" name="username" ng-model="user.username"
   validation="min_len:3|max_len:8|required"  />
 ```
-The Angular-Validation will create by itself the necessary error message.
+The Angular-Validation will create, by itself, the necessary error message.
 Now imagine your form with 10 inputs, using the Angular-Validation will end up using 10 lines of code, while on the other hand using the default of Angular will give you 30 lines of code... so what are you waiting for?
 Use Angular-Validation!!! :)

 Let's not forget the [Validation summary](#validation-summary) which is also a great and useful way of displaying your errors to the user.